Planning a Trip

 - TripIt is a great app for tracking transportation and lodging.
 It’s super easy to use since it monitors your email and adds plans to trips automatically.
 (You can also add things manually.)
 It sometimes notifies me of flight changes before the airline does!

 - I’ve already mentioned Google Sheets, which I use primarily for planning.
+It then becomes a reference while we’re away.

 - where we’re staying, how to get there, and how to contact them